Glenn Lazarus

 In the 2013 federal election, Lazarus was elected to the Australian Senate for the state of Queensland as the lead Queensland candidate for the Palmer United Party (PUP).
 He became PUP Senate leader at the commencement of his term on 1 July 2014.
 He quit PUP on 13 March 2015 citing issues with its leader Clive Palmer, and established his own political party, the Glenn Lazarus Team.
 He did not retain his seat in the 2016 federal election.

 In 2021 Lazarus was inducted into the NSW Rugby League Hall of Fame.
 In June 2021, Lazarus was awarded the Medal of the Order of Australia in the 2021 Queen's Birthday Honours for "service to rugby league".

 Education

 Lazarus was born in Queanbeyan, New South Wales.
 He attended Queanbeyan South Primary School and Karabar High School, Queanbeyan.
 He excelled at swimming and football, both Australian rules and especially rugby league.

 Rugby league career

 Lazarus achieved a formidable reputation in prop forward position at club, state (NSW), and international levels.
-He was the first player in the history of the game to win premierships with three clubs: Canberra Raiders, Brisbane Broncos and Melbourne Storm.
+He is the only player in the history of the game to win premierships with three clubs: Canberra Raiders, Brisbane Broncos and Melbourne Storm.
 Lazarus was also named Players' Player for two consecutive Kangaroo Tours: 1990 and 1994.
 In addition, Lazarus scored the first rugby league try at the Melbourne Cricket Ground during a State of Origin game.